 Used with curl->set.
-This is the large file version of CURLOPT_RESUME_FROM and also takes an integer for its value.
+This is the large file version of CURLOPT\RESUME\FROM and also takes an integer for its value.

-CURLOPT CUSTOMREQUEST()
+CURLOPT\CUSTOMREQUEST()

-Used with cur1->set.
+Used with curl->set.
 This option takes a string value specifying a custom HTTP, FTP, or POP3 request.
 This is particularly useful, for example, for performing an HTTP DELETE request.

-CURLOPT_FILETIME()
+CURLOPT\FILETIME()